 Location: Lighthouse Rd and Currarong Roads, Currarong

 2. Diamond Head, Crowdy Bay National Park

 Located in Crowdy Bay National Park near Port Macquarie, beachside camping doesn’t come much better than at Diamond Head.
-You’ll literally be able to roll out of bed and into the surf, and it offers 75 camping sites, an amenities block, picnic tables and BBQs.
-As long as you’ve got the tent (and all of the attendant paraphernalia that’s necessary for a camping trip—hey, we never said it would be light on the packing front!), you’ll have all you need at this coveted campground.
+You’ll literally be able to roll out of bed and into the surf at Diamond Head, and it offers 75 camping sites, an amenities block, picnic tables and BBQs.
+As long as you’ve got the tent (and all of the attendant paraphernalia that’s necessary for a camping trip—hey, we never said it would be light on the packing front!), you’ll have all you need at the coveted Diamond Head campground.

-And, if your kids are into wildlife—they’ll love getting up close and personal with the resident kangaroos!
+And, if your kids are into wildlife—they’ll love getting up close and personal with the resident Diamond Head kangaroos!

 There are toilets, showers (amen), BBQ facilities, picnic tables and 94 campsites available, making it the perfect, well-equipped base for your next trip away.
 Needless to say, the dream of camping by water is brought to life at Woody Head!

 Location: 92 Woody Head Rd, Woody Head